-One of the most effective ways to tell the story of your nonprofit, its constituents, and staff members is through a blog.
+One of the most effective ways to tell the story of your nonprofit, its constituents, and staff members isnonpnrofit_blogs through a blog.

 Digital storytelling about your nonprofit allows you to leverage human stories to connect people to your cause and inspire them to support your organization and connect to a wider audience online.

 Be prepared to spend more than a couple of hours writing your post.
 From the initial concept until the time you hit publish you might spend several days or maybe even a week writing your post.